IanFinlayson/tetra/docs/interpreter.md

 T* lookupVar(string varName)
 T* lookupVar(const Node* varNode)
 ```
-to get the pointer to the variable referenced by varName, or the variable enumerated by the given node (which should be of type NODE_IDENTIFIER).
-If no such variable exists in the current scope, it will be created and initialized to a default value of 0, false, "", or [] depending on the type.
+to get the pointer to the variable enumerated by the given node(which should be of type NODE_IDENTIFIER).
+Use the string version for parallel-for variables, and the int version for all other variables (the reasoning behin this is unfortunate, and is a target for refactoring).
+If no such variable exists in the current scope, the int version will create and initializ the variable to a default value of 0, false, "", or [] depending on the type.
+The string version will simply fail an assertion, since parallel for variables should be initialized in another way (See the TetraContext class).
 Note that you must supply the type of the variable you are referencing.
 This can usually be obtained by getting the DataType of the node which the interpreter is examining.

 ```cpp
 bool conatinsVar(const std::string varname) const
 bool containsVar(const Node*varNode) const
 ```

 These methods state whether or not the scope contains the variable denoted by the string/node is contained within this scope.
+Similar to lookupVar, the string version should be used for parallel for variables, and the int version for all others.

 The TetraScope class uses an enumeration ExecutionStatus to keep track of special conditions the interpreter must account for when executing the program.